Invasive species in Mexico: Introduction of geckos

-Invasive amphibia
+Amphibia

 The American bullfrog (Lithobates catesbeianus) is native to Canada and the eastern United States, and was introduced in the early 1900s to Colorado and California.
 The first records of the species in Mexico date from 1853.
 It is a very aggressive species and an unspecialized predator, which has a negative impact on the populations of virtually any animal it can capture or ingest.
 Its introduction has caused the extinction of native amphibians.
 One can anticipate a negative effect on native vertebrate and invertebrate populations, aquatic and terrestrial, in any location.
 This problem has been known for thirty years.
 The species is considered among the 100 most important invasive exotic species at a global level.
 The main concern is due to the potential it has to compete with and prey on other species.

-Invasive reptiles
+Reptiles

 Japanese and red-eared turtles (Trachemys scripta) are native to the country and sold in many pet stores, in most cases released when the owners see the size at which they reach adulthood.
 The turtle is considered one of the 100 most dangerous invasive species by the Specialist Group on Invasive Species of the IUCN for its omnivorous diet and being inclined to compete with other species of turtles for basking places, besides being an important vector of potentially harmful pathogens for humans and other species (Bringsoe, 2006).
 Trade of this species should be regulated more effectively to urge the public not to release their pets in nature when they no longer want to be responsible for them.

-Invasive species in urban environments
+Urban environments

 Several invasive bird species are found in urban areas.
 The house sparrow (Passer domesticus) was originally distributed in the Middle East to the Mediterranean region, and was introduced in 1850 in North America.
 It competes for food and nesting sites with other species.
 The rock dove (Columba livia) is native to Europe and has been introduced worldwide.
 It causes damage to buildings and transmits diseases to other species.
 Similarly, the monk parakeet (Myiopsitta monachus) is native to Argentina and Uruguay and is a recognized pest of crops.
 It is easily adapted to urban environments so it has high demand as a pet in Mexico.
 People unaware of the potential damage liberate and help feed them, as well as pigeons and house sparrows.